SAS-Technology-Innovation/Expression-of-Interest-Dashboard/DEPLOYMENT_SETUP.md

 **Note**: If you get authentication errors, repeat step 1-2 to refresh the credentials.

+### 2. GITHUB_TOKEN

+This is automatically provided by GitHub Actions, no setup required.

 ## Setting up Secrets

 1. Go to your repository on GitHub